alie-nel/bootleg-social-media/README.md

-# Bootleg Twitter
+# Bootleg Social Media

-This repo is my continuation of a bootleg social media website frontend.
+This repo is my bootleg social media website.

 ## To run